nako-ruru/httpcompression/README.md

 - Add dictionary support to gzip and brotli (zstd already supports it)
 - Allow to choose dictionary based on content-type
 - Provide additional implementations based on the bindings to the original native implementations
-- Add zstd to DefaultAdapter when the first browser implementation is released
 - Add compressed payload caching (if the same payload has already been compressed and is present in the cache, skip compression)
 - Add write buffering (compress larger chunks at once)
 - Add decompression (if the payload is already compressed but the client supports better algorithms, or does not support a certain algorithm)